 Post of Cong president family matter: Smriti Irani

-To another question on Priyanka's continued attacks on the BJP, Irani said Amethi and its people can tell everything about this and said the result given by Amethi is an example for them.
+Responding to Priyanka's continued attacks on the BJP, Irani said Amethi and its people can tell everything about this.
+The result given by Amethi is an example for them, she said in an apparent reference to her victory in the Lok Sabha elections against ex-Congress president Rahul Gandhi.

+Earlier reacting to infant deaths at a Kota hospital in Rajasthan, the minister said, "People come to seek medical aid with the expectation that they will get service through the government.
+It is the responsibility of the state government to extend immediate solutions in case of any challenges in such services."
+She also requested the Rajasthan government to respond positively to the initiatives taken by the Union government in this regard.

+Irani said the statement of Rajasthan Deputy CM Sachin Pilot with regard to the deaths at the Kota hospital is important as he has accepted that if there have been any shortcomings on the part of the state government, then these should be rectified.
+A couple of days ago, Pilot had batted for fixing responsibility for the deaths and had said the response to it could have been more sensitive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)